OlympusDAO/verified-ohmies/backend/README.md

 ### Setup

+#### Secrets

+To run locally, you can populate a `.env` file manually using `.env.example`.

+Alternatively, you can utilise the secrets stored in Vercel:

+1. Login (if not already): `vercel login`
+2. `vercel pull`: this will populate a `.env` file with secrets from the `Development` environment

 ##### Discord

 - Create a Discord server if you don't have one already.
 Create the role you want to give the user after they've authenticated with Ethereum.
 For example, I named my role `verified`.

 > Important: this role must be lower in the hierarchy than the one for the bot you create in the next step, otherwise you'll get a "missing access" error.
 See [here](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101) how to move a role up or down in the hierarchy.